Chewy Snickerdoodle Cookies

 • 2 eggs

-2. In a shallow dish, combine 1/4 cup sugar and cinnamon.
-Form 1 inch balls (using about 1 tbsp of dough per cookie) and roll each in cinnamon sugar before placing on ungreased cookie sheets about 3 inches apart (these cookies spread significantly!).
+• In a shallow dish, combine the 1/4 cup sugar and the cinnamon.
+Form 1-inch balls (using about 1 tbsp of dough per cookie) and roll each in the cinnamon sugar before placing on ungreased cookie sheets about 3 inches apart (these cookies spread significantly!).

-3. Bake 8 to 10 minutes, until tops have crinkled and edges are set, but centres are still soft.
-Cool 3 minutes on baking sheet before transferring to wire racks to cool completely.
+• Bake 8 to 10 minutes, until the tops have crinkled and the edges are set but the centres are still soft.
+Let cool a few minutes on the baking sheet before transferring to wire racks to cool completely.

 2 Comments